cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     kubectl create deployment dep-cost --image=us.icr.io/cas2019/cost:1
     ```

-1. Update the imagePullSecrets

-Because we are using a non-default namespace for Kubernetes, the credentials to pull images from the Container Register are not specified.
-We need to update the deployment
-so that the correct secret is used.
-Update the account deployment.

-    kubectl edit deployment/dep-account

-When the editor opens add the *imagePullSecrets* and the name as below:

-    spec:
-      containers:
-      - image: us.icr.io/cas2019/account:1
-        imagePullPolicy: IfNotPresent
-        name: account
-        resources: {}
-        terminationMessagePath: /dev/termination-log
-        terminationMessagePolicy: File
-      dnsPolicy: ClusterFirst
-      imagePullSecrets:
-      - name: default-us-icr-io

-1. Repeat the steps for the provide and cost

-    ```
-    kubectl edit deployment/dep-provider
-    kubectl edit deployment/dep-cost
-    ```

 A successfully deployed pod will in the *running* status.
 Each pod is assigned an IP address in the private network and automatically assigned to a node in your
 cluster.
 In the IBM Cloud Free Tier, the cluster is only allocated one node, so all pods will be deployed there.